splunk/splunk-connect-for-snmp/docs/configuration/poller-configuration.md

 Poller is a service which is responsible for querying SNMP devices using the SNMP GET and WALK functionalities.
 Poller executes two main types of tasks:

 - The Walk task executes SNMP walk.
-SNMP walk is an SNMP application that uses SNMP GETNEXT requests to collect SNMP data from the network and infrastructure of SNMP-enabled devices, such as switches and routers.
+SNMP walk is an SNMP application that uses SNMP GETBULK requests to collect SNMP data from the network and infrastructure of SNMP-enabled devices, such as switches and routers.
 It is a time-consuming task, which may overload the SNMP device when executed too often.
 It is used by the SC4SNMP to collect and push all OID values, which the provided ACL has access to.